abe-winter/abe-winter.github.io/_posts/2022-01-13-deltacron.md

 I wasn’t responding to IMs.
 It was wonderful.
 I’m sensitive to interruptions, and am on an extreme of believing they're an awful tax, and haven't been able to shut notifications off for a year, and needed this.

-(FWIW it turns out dolphins are great at interruptions – they can stay alert in a stimulus task for days on end.
+(It turns out dolphins are great at interruptions – they can stay alert in a stimulus task for days on end.
 If I were actually dolphin brained I wouldn’t care about the IMs.
 But the covid didn’t give me unihemispheric sleep, or unihemispheric anything, unfortunately).

 At one point I thought the phrase 'this is absolutely no reason to be losing sleep', and spent the rest of my isolation period living that.
 I now have zero temptation to do anything inconvenient like wake up after 3 hours of sleep for an unnecessary short-notice meeting in a random time zone.